lapluviosilla/amplenote-templater/README.md

 ### **Custom Date Formatting**

 - Add a date format specifier to expressions for customized date formats.
+Here are all the date formats supported: [date-fns Formats](https://date-fns.org/docs/format)

 - Example: {"mm-dd-YYYY":tomorrow} expands to “09-27-2024”.